-Liz Walker, Unum’s HR Director, said: “The uniquely wide scope of DB pensions can also bring with it a unique set of problems for HR teams.
+Liz Walker, Unum’s HR Director to December 2019, said: “The uniquely wide scope of DB pensions can also bring with it a unique set of problems for HR teams.
 In no other field of HR is there the same need to consider the welfare of existing, previous and retired staff – all with potentially different requirements.

 Group Income Protection ensures protection for everyone, whether they are at the start of their careers or are senior people with many years of expertise and experience.
 Simply put, GIP levels the pensions landscape, while bringing other, added value support tools that can really help HR with their everyday duties.”

 How Unum can help

 We can help organisations looking to remove the risk associated with ill-health in DB pension schemes and meet the needs of all stakeholders, whether trustees, employers, members and staff bodies.

 For more information, contact firstname.lastname@example.org.
 Read our article on how GIP can help employers considering replacing a DB scheme – Itching to Switch? and our trustee-focused GIP piece – A Question of Trust.

 Unum also offers Group Life, Critical Illness and Dental insurance.